gitlabhq/omnibus-gitlab/doc/development/allure-test-report.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-title: Test Report Generation in Omnibus-GitLab
+title: Test report generation
 ---

-The following three pipelines are created while generating the allure-report
+The following three pipelines are created while generating the allure-report:

-- Omnibus pipeline
+- `omnibus-gitlab` pipeline
 - TRIGGERED_CE/EE_PIPELINE child pipeline (Manually Triggered)
 - QA-SUBSET-TEST child pipeline

-## Omnibus MR Pipeline
+## `omnibus-gitlab` MR Pipeline

-An Omnibus-GitLab project MR pipeline can be triggered in two ways
+An `omnibus-gitlab` project MR pipeline can be triggered in two ways:

 - manually running the pipeline
 - a MR exists and a commit is pushed to the repository

-The tests in the pipeline are currently triggered manually by
+The tests in the pipeline are currently triggered manually by:

 - `Trigger:ce-package` job
 - `Trigger:ee-package` job